gpoore/bespon_py/README.rst

   immediately follows a key on the same line.
 * ``value``:  Value of the current location.
 Can be assigned, as long as the new object is of the same type as the old object, and the type is supported.
+  When ``value`` is accessed or assigned and is a mutable object like a dict or list, the object should not be modified.
+Currently, modifying the object will not change the actual data contained in the AST (the AST does not update automatically).
+But modifying the object will make the AST's temporary representation of itself (available via ``value``) invalid.
+If you need to modify the object returned by ``value``, use ``copy.deepcopy()`` to create a completely independent copy.
+If you need to assign an object that will later be modified, assign a deepcopy of the object.
 * ``value_doc_comment``:  Doc comment of the value at the current location.
   ``None`` if there is no doc comment.
 Currently only supports assignment for existing doc comments.